beiex/bitcoin_pub2addr/README.md

 # Bitcoin public keys converted to addresses

- This python script will "batch" convert compressed, uncompressed and levelDB-compressed public keys to addresses
+ This python script will "batch" convert compressed, uncompressed and levelDB-compressed (chainstate) public keys to addresses

 ## Install